bpomarelle-dtrm/ubuntu-vm/README.md

 ### 2.1 - Download Ubuntu
 ### 2.2 - Install
 ### 2.3 - boot the virtual machine and check if it's working properly
+### 2.4 - go to Parametres > devices and clic the add button. share your workspace folder

 ## 3 - Optimisation of the VM
 ### 3.1 Shutdown the VM, go to "Parametres" in virtualbox